Constant fear, missed milestones, and showers before hugs: The coronavirus is unleashing an agonizing ‘new normal’ on medical workers and their families

 - Rezwana Rahim

-- Medical workers, whether on the frontlines of the coronavirus pandemic or not, tell Business Insider that they live in fear of being contaminated by COVID-19 and exposing their families to it.
+- Medical workers are living in fear of catching COVID-19 and exposing their families to the virus.

-- This has forced people to undress in their garages, sneak into their homes via back doors, sanitize every surface they touch, and hide from children seeking hugs until after they shower.
+- People treating coronavirus patients are undressing in their garages, entering their homes via back doors, sanitizing every surface they touch, and hiding from children seeking hugs until after they shower.

-- The families of these healthcare professionals, who are committed to serving their communities and patients, are pleading with people to follow social distancing guidelines.
+- The families of healthcare professionals are pleading with people to follow social-distancing guidelines.

 - Visit Business Insider’s homepage for more stories.